SophiaaGarciaa/Garcia_Project2/README.txt

 Project 2: The Tour
 Sophia Garcia | Student ID R#11968034
 'The Tour' is a fictional travel magazine that highlights travel destinations, articles, and a gallery of beautiful landscapes.
 The site features navy and gold editiorial visual deisgn with all 5 pages sharing a consistent navigation, color palette, typography, and information architecture.
+The site was inspired by a more modern and vibrant color palette to differentiate from other travel journalism websites.

 Pages Featured
     * Homepage | index.html